Skip to content

 Teach Access

-Collaboration of educational institutions, technology industry, and advocates for people with disabilities with the mission to make the fundamentals of digital accessibility, design principles, and best practices a larger part of undergrad education.
+Teach Access is a collaboration of educational institutions, technology industry, and advocates for people with disabilities with the mission to make the fundamentals of digital accessibility, design principles, and best practices a larger part of undergrad education.

 Advocacy news from CREATE